mehmetoguzderin/UD_Old_Turkish/README.md

 # Citing
-If you use this repository, you are encouraged to cite the following BibTeX entry:
+If you use this repository, you are encouraged to cite the BibTeX entry of our paper as follows:
 ```BibTeX
 @inproceedings{derin-harada-2021-universal,
     title = "{U}niversal {D}ependencies for {O}ld {T}urkish",